Wagner Delivers Schaber Lecture

-The lecture is sponsored by the Witkin Institute, Pacific McGeorge’s Capital Center for Public Law & Policy, and the Sacramento County Bar Association.
-The lecture is named for Gordon D. Schaber, the legendary dean of Pacific McGeorge who transformed the law school into an international leader during his 35-year reign.
+The lecture is sponsored by the Witkin Institute, McGeorge’s Capital Center for Law & Policy, and the Sacramento County Bar Association.
+The lecture is named for Gordon D. Schaber, the legendary dean of McGeorge who transformed the law school into an international leader during his 35-year reign.

 Wagner spoke on “Ethical Challenges Facing the Department of Justice and Federal Prosecutors” to an audience of more than 100 attorneys and law students at The Sutter Club.
 He focused on the prosecutorial duty to provide exculpatory evidence to the defense under Brady.
 Adherence to that rule has come under fire from criminal defense attorneys across the country in the wake of the court-ordered dismissal of a corruption verdict against former Alaska Senator Ted Stevens because of prosecutorial misconduct.

 Wagner, the Chief of Special Prosecutions in the U.A.
 Attorney’s office, presented statistics to dispel the argument that prosecutorial misconduct is widespread, but cautioned all attorneys to “do more than just try to stay within ethical guidelines.
 Treat your opposition with dignity and never try to undermine the integrity of your courtroom opponent.”